RevealBi/Documentation/en/data-visualizations/visualization-types/text-box.md

 visualization showing a summary or brief introduction.
 To access the Text Box creation menu, follow the steps below:

-1. Click/Tap the *+ Dashboard* split button in the top right corner of Reveal's initial screen.
+1. Click/Tap the *+ New* button in the top right corner of Reveal's initial screen.

 2. The *New Visualization* dialog opens and prompts you to select a